EvoNetHIV/EvoNetHIV/documentation/Model_Basics_Overview.md

 ### Treatment

 -   **start\_treatment\_campaign**: When treatment of tested and diagnosed agents begins (in days) since model start.
 -   **tx\_type**: This determines the criteria used for an agent to receive treatment, given they are infected and have tested positive.
 The default setting is NA, thus a treatment type must be specified.
-The possible values are "VL", "CD4", "time", "vl\_and\_cd4", "vl\_and\_time", "vl\_and\_cd4\_and\_time", which indicat refer to viral load / CD4 values or time since infection.
+The possible values are "VL", "CD4", "time", "vl\_and\_cd4", "vl\_and\_time", "vl\_and\_cd4\_and\_time", which refer to viral load, CD4 count, or time since infection, either alone or in combination.

 ### Coital Acts